JayTeeSF/baba_shake/README.txt

 run it: ./mix.rb
-then press <enter> (or <return>) when it lands on a "g" the sooner the better, but if you fail to get a 'g' then suffer for your lack of timing...
+then press <enter> (or <return>) when it lands on a "green" the sooner the better, but if you fail to get a 'green' then suffer for your lack of timing...

 :-)